 One of the leading theories of behaviour is by Behavioural Scientist Prof. BJ Fogg.

-Fogg's theory called B=MAT shows that all behaviour, both large and small, is composed of three elements:
+Fogg's theory called B=MAP shows that all behaviour, both large and small, is composed of three elements:

-- The trigger to prompt us to act.
+The prompt to act.
 The cue, call to action or sign.
 Letting us know we should do something.

-Three elements must converge at the same moment for a behaviour to occur: Motivation, Ability, and Trigger.
+Three elements must converge at the same moment for a behaviour to occur: Motivation, Ability, and Prompt.
 When a behaviour does not occur, at least one of those three elements is missing.

 Starting with motivation.
 Researching, assessing and designing for when people are already motivated to act.
-We concentrate resources on areas where we know people already want to act but are currently not doing what we expect.
+Concentrate your resources on areas where you know people already want to act but are currently not doing what you expect.

 Designing for motivation ensures that BFD is built on ethical principles.
 Creating safeguards to make sure we aren’t manipulating people to do something they don’t already want to do.
 Creating a more cohesive and better user experience for people.

 Motivation is more than “I am motivated” or “I am not motivated”.
 Motivation is a scale that changes with our behaviour, our experience and over time.
 Behaviour Focused Design uses research practices from behavioural science to structure and guide how to research people’s motivation.
 Using the insights to create a Motivation Profile.
 We use this profile to pinpoint key areas of behaviour to design, determine which subtype of Behaviour Focused Design to use and which behavioural theories to apply.

 Our behaviour isn’t just what we do.
 It’s the choices we make that get us there.
 Behaviour Focused Design looks at the decisions people are making.
 When, where, why and how they are making a decision.